adiityack/otp_based_fraud_prevention_secure/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-### `npm test`
+### `node server.js`

-Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.
-It bundles React in production mode and optimizes the build for the best performance.

-### `npm run eject`

-**Note:** This is a one-way operation.
-Once you eject, you can’t go back!
+Open new terminal and run this to run the backend part of the project, but before running the project make sure you have installed all the dependencies by using ( npm i ) or (npm install) and also make sure you have setup firebase and Twilio before running whole project.

 ## Firebase Setup

 To set up Firebase Firestore, follow these steps:

 1. Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
-2. Set up Firestore Database in the project.
+2. Set up the Firestore Database in the project.
 3. Create a `firebaseConfig.js` file in your project directory and paste your Firebase configuration:

    ```js